alphagov-mirror/govuk-developer-docs/source/manual/add-translation-whitehall.html.md

 In [Whitehall](https://github.com/alphagov/whitehall):

-1. Add the new locale to `lib/whitehall.rb` and `config/locales/en.yml`
+1. Add the new locale to `lib/whitehall.rb` and `config/locales/en.yml` in alphabetical order
 2. Run the following commands to generate the locale files from the English template:

     ```bash